Walloon Lake, Michigan: History

 John Jones, Jr. and his family first settled in the area as early as 1872 along the shores of Bear Lake (now known as Walloon Lake).
 Jones organized for the Grand Rapids and Indiana Railroad to build through the area in 1874.
 The community received a train depot named Melrose, which was named after early local surveyor Mel Rose.
 The township itself also adopted the name Melrose, but members of the community applied for a post office named Bear Lake.
 However, there was already a Bear Lake post office in Michigan.
 The community received a post office under the name Tolcott on October 19, 1897 with Frank Jones serving as the first postmaster.
 It was respelled to Talcott on March 4, 1899 and ultimately renamed Walloon Lake on September 22, 1900.

 The name Walloon Lake was suggested by local butcher J. R. Haas after he saw the name on an old railroad map.
 Nobody knew where the name came from or how it ended up on an old map.
 A group of Walloons from Belgium had settled along Bear Lake many years earlier, but no traces of them remained.
-The community and the lake soon became known as Walloon Lake, although the lake is still connected to Grand Traverse Bay by a stream known as Bear River.
+The community and the lake soon became known as Walloon Lake, although the lake is still connected to Little Traverse Bay by a stream known as Bear River.

 The community of Walloon Lake was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.